qquser/Akka.Jobs/readme.md

 }
 ```

-For example, the implementation of IJob for ForEachJob, which simply iterates through the values from 0 to Count in a loop
+For example, the implementation of IJob for ForEachJob, which simply iterates through the values from 0 to Count in a loop.

 ```csharp
 public class ForEachJob : IJob<TestJobInput, TestJobResult>